 If you choose not to accept certain cookies, you may not be able to use some functions on our website.
 And opting out of an online advertising network does not mean that you will no longer receive or be subject to online advertising or marketing analysis.
 It means that the network from which you opted out will no longer deliver ads tailored to your web preferences and browsing patterns.

-Does Bytes use web beacons?
+Does Phoenix use web beacons?

-As well as using cookies, Bytes sometimes uses web beacons.
+As well as using cookies, Phoenix sometimes uses web beacons.
 A web beacon is a tiny graphic image of just one pixel that’s delivered to your computer either as part of a web page request or in an HTML email message.
 Either directly or through service providers, we use these pixels as part of our online advertisements either on our website or on third-party websites to learn whether a user who is being shown an online advertisement also makes a reservation; to track conversion with partner websites and to analyse the traffic patterns of users to optimise the services we bring to you.

-Questions, Complaints and Subject Access Requests (SARs)
+Questions, complaints and Subject Access Requests (SARs)